 Once the spouse has been served with the divorce paperwork, the case will generally proceed as normal.
 Your spouse will be expected to attend court hearings, either in person or possibly by telephone, and will have the same type of rights as the citizen spouse.
 This may mean that issues regarding custody or foreign visitation will be more complicated, but they can be negotiated with the help of a skilled family law attorney.

-At Ashby Law, we can help you plan for these contingencies during your divorce.
+At Pacific Northwest Family Law, we can help you plan for these contingencies during your divorce.
 Our attorneys help parents work with each other to create a parenting plan that is in the best interests of your children, no matter where each spouse resides.
 Through mediation, negotiation, or litigation if necessary, our knowledgeable Washington family law attorneys will take your side and help you through difficult situations.

 If you would like help with parenting plans, child support, visitation, or any other family law issue call 509-572-3700 to schedule your appointment today.